Don’t Get Behind Me

 It doesn’t matter if it’s at the supermarket, in a department store, at the theatre, in the post office, or at toll booths, whatever line I choose will come to a catastrophic halt.

-I once got in a line at the Department of Motor Vehicles and it started moving backwards.
+I once got in a line at the Department of Motor Vehicles and it started moving backward.
 It wasn’t long before I was standing in the parking lot, surrounded by ill-tempered drivers who began pelting me with their nearly expired licenses.

 I was in a receiving line at a wedding and the couple divorced before I got to them.

-If I get into a line at the supermarket, the person in front of me will spontaneously combust, bringing the line to an unnerving end, creating a horrible smoky mess and ruining all of my dairy products.
+If I get into a line at the supermarket, the person in front of me will spontaneously combust, bringing the line to an unnerving end, creating a horrible smoky mess, and ruining all of my dairy products.

 Or the cashier will get into a long protracted conversation about her uncle Ron.
-We’re all upset that he’s back in prison, but if you’re on probation you shouldn’t smoke pot in your car and drive over speed limit…or on the sidewalk.
+We’re all upset that he’s back in prison, but if you’re on probation you shouldn’t smoke pot in your car and drive over the speed limit…or on the sidewalk.

 I was once in line behind a guy who was putting his change on the conveyor as he was counting it out.
 As the conveyor moved, it dumped his change down the crack in between the conveyor and the counter.
 As his change clanked away so did his ability to pay for the item he was trying to purchase.
 As it turned out, that check-out counter was an impenetrable Fort Knox from which nothing could be retrieved.
 The cashier could do nothing.
 Her boss could do nothing.
 The store manager could do nothing.
 The store owner could do nothing.
-Evidently the change had entered some unearthly abyss and was gone forever.
+Evidently, the change had entered some unearthly abyss and was gone forever.

 As you can see: I’m like Typhoid Mary without the disease and death.
 Sometimes there’s disease, but there’s rarely ever death.
-Expect for that time I was in line at the funeral home, but that guy was dead before I got there…I think.
+Except for that time I was in line at the funeral home, but that guy was dead before I got there…I think.